elnick/ideweek/README.md

 # ideweek
 This line was added with github desktop! :tada:

 :sparkles:

-This line was added with VSCode?
+This line was added with VSCode

-Open pull request, Add another commit
+Open pull request, Add another commit :octocat:

+This line was added with Atom. :pizza: :sparkles: